mashiox/dotfiles/osint/foia-prr.md

 # FOIA / PRR in the United States

-Freedom Of Information Act (FOIA) and Public Records Requests (PR/PRR) are the worksflows by which Public and Government agencies in the United States releases information to the public and press.
+Freedom Of Information Act (FOIA) and Public Records Requests (PR/PRR) are the workflows by which Public and Government agencies in the United States releases information to the public and press.
 The role of this document is to show the reader how to investigate an institution's PRR process, and how to execute a novel request for information.

 ## Government Systems of Records

-Systems of Records are the artifacts created by technical systems or personenel operations ran by a Government agency.
+Systems of Records are the artifacts created by technical systems or personnel operations ran by a Government agency.
 Typically, lists of systems of records are published by agencies.

 Examples: